I finally got an Instant Pot!

 I finally got an Instant Pot.
 On sale, plus I had Kohl’s cash to use and a coupon, so it was under $100!
 I’ve been wanting one because I think it will be a huge help on meal prep day; it cooks so much faster!
 It came today, and I have to admit it’s a little bit intimidating.
 So many buttons, and beeps and things, and the little instruction guide is really rather unhelpful.
-So I decided to start with the simplest recipe I could find, which turned out to be a fruit spread.
+So I decided to start with the simplest recipe I could find, which turned out to be a fruit compote.
 I actually like fruit spreads instead of jams or jellies because there is a ton less sugar in them.
 I usually buy Polaner All-fruit, but I’d much rather make my own!

 Although the recipe I found called for strawberries, I had about two pounds of frozen raspberries, so we have raspberry compote, instead.
 The only other ingredient in the recipe is brown sugar, for sweetness.
 But I threw in some chia seed, too, for a little protein & micro-nutrient kick.